 - The news that Noodle had apparently died after "El Mañana" can shock one to no end, especially how she was apparently replaced by a freaking robot!
 And if you've visited the "Plastic Beach website, in a closet filled with weapons, we see what looks like Noodle, only there are tubes coming out of her!
 And on the same site, we can find poor 2D, whose normally dark eyes are completely white, and he's trembling in fear of the giant whale outside his room.
 Just seeing him in that state can make you want to give him a hug...

 - It might be hard to decide between cringing and crying when listening to the iTunes session interviews.
 That pathetic sound 2D makes when Murdoc strikes him can tug one's heartstrings, and the chloroform scene is just too brutal.
 The worst part, though, is when he says he just wants to go home.
 You can't help but want to hug the poor guy...
 And maybe beat the crap out of Murdoc.

-- YMMV on how upsetting the chloroform in the iTunes interview is (I found it kinda funny...), but when it happens again on Pirate Radio 4 it's pretty horrible, especially as before that 2D was yelling for help.
-This was the first time I genuinely disliked Murdoc, because most of the time the awful things he does is put across in a way that makes it hilarious so he's still likeable; this just made him look like a messed up, abusive bastard with no redeeming traits.
+- YMMV on how upsetting the chloroform in the iTunes interview is, but when it happens again on Pirate Radio 4 it's pretty horrible, especially as before that 2D was yelling for help.
+This was the first time many fans genuinely disliked Murdoc, because most of the time the awful things he does are put across in a way that makes them hilarious so he's still likeable; this just made him look like a messed up, abusive bastard with no redeeming traits.

 - While discussing the music video of On Melancholy Hill, 2D comments that he only joined the band to make music, and that the trauma he was forced to go through just to shoot the video makes him want to die.
 The worst part about this is that he's being dead serious about it.